-Herons Bank stands in secure gated grounds on a hillside with views that stretch for miles across the beautiful countryside of the Culm Valley; just a stone’s throw away is the Mid Devon town of Cullompton where you can stock up on provisions at the supermarket, browse the independent shops, and stop for coffee or a bite to eat in one of the cafes or pubs.
+Herons Bank stands in secure gated grounds on a hillside with views that stretch for miles across the beautiful countryside of the Culm Valley in Devon; just a stone’s throw away is Cullompton where you can stock up on provisions at the supermarket, browse the independent shops, and stop for coffee or a bite to eat in one of the cafes or pubs.
 There’s a regular pannier market and a farmer’s market, so take your basket along and fill it with fresh produce all homemade or homegrown within a few miles.

 The National Trust are all geared up for families these days and not far away from Herons Bank are Killerton House and Knightshayes Court, so go and discover the acres of parkland and centuries of history.
 A lovely way to pass an afternoon is to take yourselves over to Tiverton and head down to the canal; you can walk and cycle along the towpath, or board a horse-drawn barge for a boat trip.
 When you get back have refreshments at the Canal Tea Rooms & Garden or on Ducks Ditty Floating Café Bar.

 The Jurassic Coast isn’t that far, so if the sun is shining have a day on the beach at Sidmouth, Budleigh Salterton or Exmouth.
 If you’re a corporate group or a hen or stag party looking for activities you’ll be impressed with the choice around these parts; there’s clay pigeon shooting at Shalden Shooting School, go-karting at Mansell Raceway, and off-road fun to be had at Quad World and Land Rover Experience West Country.
 You could set your own challenge with a bike ride or a hike in the Blackdown Hills AONB; make a summit bid at Culm Beacon (the views, the views!) and round it off with a well deserved pub lunch at The Culm Valley Inn.